Guidelines for Reviewers

 Find a journal in your field

-Peer review is an essential part of the publication process and it ensures that MDPI maintains the highest quality standards for its published papers.
+Peer review is an essential part of the publication process, and it ensures that MDPI maintains the highest standards for its papers.
 All manuscripts submitted to our journals are strictly and thoroughly peer-reviewed by experts.

-Immediately after submission, the journal’s Managing Editor will perform a technical pre-check of the manuscript.
-A suitable academic editor will be notified of the submission and invited to perform an editorial pre-check and recommend reviewers.
-Academic editors can decide to continue with the peer review process, reject a manuscript, or request revisions before peer-review.
-In the case of continuing the peer review process, the Editorial Office will organize the peer review, which is performed by independent experts, and collect at least two review reports per manuscript.
-We ask authors for sufficient revisions (with a second round of peer review, when necessary) before a final decision is made.
-The final decision is made by an academic editor (usually the Editor-in-Chief/Editorial Board Member of a journal or the Guest Editor of a Special Issue).
-Accepted manuscripts are then copy-edited and English-edited internally.
+Immediately after submission, the journal’s Managing Editor performs a technical pre-check of the manuscript.
+A suitable Academic Editor is notified of the submission and invited to perform an editorial pre-check and recommend reviewers.
+The Academic Editor can decide to continue with the peer review process, reject the manuscript, or request revisions before peer review.
+If continuing the peer review process, the Editorial Office organizes the peer review, who are independent experts, and collects at least two review reports per manuscript.
+We ask authors to make sufficient revisions (with a second round of peer review when necessary) before a final decision is made.
+The final decision is made by an Academic Editor (usually the Editor-in-Chief/Editorial Board Member of a journal or the Guest Editor of a Special Issue).
+Accepted manuscripts then undergo internal copy-editing and English editing.
 More details about the editorial process can be found here.
-A brochure for the reviewers can be found here.
+A brochure for reviewers can be found here.

-The role of the reviewer is vital and bears a great responsibility in ensuring the integrity of the scholarly record.
-Every reviewer is expected to perform manuscript evaluation in a timely, transparent, and ethical manner, following the COPE guidelines https://publicationethics.org/files/cope-ethical-guidelines-peer-reviewers-v2_0.pdf.
+The role of the reviewer is vital, and they bear a great responsibility in ensuring the integrity of the scholarly record.
+Every reviewer is expected to evaluate manuscripts in a timely, transparent, and ethical manner, following the COPE guidelines (https://publicationethics.org/guidance/guideline/ethical-guidelines-peer-reviewers).

 Reviewers should meet the following criteria:

-• Hold a PhD or be MD (applicable for medical journals);
+• They should hold a PhD or MD (applicable for medical journals);

-• Have relevant experience and have a proven publication record in the field of the submitted paper (Scopus, ORCID);
+• They should have relevant experience and a proven publication record in the field of the submitted paper (accessible through Scopus or ORCID);

-MDPI strives for a rigorous peer review to ensure a thorough evaluation of each manuscript—this is a fundamental task for our reviewers.
-Reviewers who accept to review a manuscript are expected to:
+MDPI requires rigorous peer review to ensure the thorough evaluation of each manuscript; this is a fundamental task for our reviewers.
+Reviewers are expected to meet the following requirements:

 3. Reviewers’ Benefits

-Reviewing is often an unseen and unrewarded task, despite being crucial.
-We are striving to recognize the efforts of all our reviewers.
+Reviewing is a crucial yet often unseen and unrewarded task.
+We are committed to recognizing the efforts of all our reviewers.

-Reviewing for MDPI journals brings the following benefits:
+Reviewing for MDPI journals includes the following benefits:

 • For every manuscript reviewed, the reviewer may receive a discount voucher code entitling them to a reduction in the article processing charge (APC) of a future submission to any MDPI journal.
-The vouchers are linked to the reviewer’s email address and can be applied online during the submission or at any time before the manuscript is accepted.
-Note that vouchers cannot be used after an invoice has been issued, which occurs at acceptance.
-If your article is rejected, the voucher can instead be used for your next submission.
+This voucher is linked to the reviewer’s email address and can be applied online during submission or at any time before the manuscript is accepted.
+Note that vouchers cannot be used after an invoice has been issued upon the acceptance of a manuscript.
+If an article is rejected, the voucher can instead be used for a future submission.
 Please note that reviewer vouchers can only be combined with IOAP and affiliated society discounts.

-• Reviewer voucher codes can be used to pay for Author Services professional English editing.
+• Reviewer voucher codes can be used to pay for professional English editing through Author Services.

-• The reviewers are included in the journal’s annual acknowledgment of reviewers if more than 50 reviewers assisted the journal in the previous year.
+• Reviewers are included in a journal’s annual acknowledgment of reviewers if more than 50 reviewers assisted the journal in the previous year.

 • Excellent reviewers may be promoted to Reviewer Board Members (subject to approval by the Editor-in-Chief).

-• Reviewers may create a profile on Web of Science Reviewer Recognition Service (formerly Publons) and have their reviewing activity automatically added for participating journals.
-Profiles on Web of Science Reviewer Recognition Service can also be integrated with ORCID.
+• Reviewers may create a profile on the Web of Science Reviewer Recognition Service (formerly Publons) and have their reviewing activity automatically added for participating journals; these profiles can also be integrated with ORCID.

 4. Reviewer Board

-The Reviewer Board (RB) consists of experienced researchers whose main responsibility is to regularly and actively support journals by providing high quality, rigorous, and transparent review reports for submitted manuscripts within their area of expertise.
-The initial term is for 1 year which can then be renewed or terminated.
-Membership involves the same responsibilities and benefits as regular reviewers, with the addition of:
+The Reviewer Board (RB) consists of experienced researchers whose main responsibility is to regularly and actively support journals by providing high-quality, rigorous, and transparent review reports for submitted manuscripts within their area of expertise.
+The initial term is 1 year and can then be renewed or terminated.
+Membership involves the same responsibilities and benefits as those for regular reviewers, with the addition of the following:

 2. RB Members are entitled to receive an RB certificate.